-The monitoring programmes for the NPDC landfill sites consisted of four primary components as outlined below and in Table 2.
-The Inglewood and Okato landfills, where cleanfill and/or green waste is still being discharged are monitored annually, while the closed Marfell site is monitored biennially and was not monitored during the 2019/2020 monitoring period.
+The monitoring programme for the NPDC landfill sites consisted of four primary components as outlined below and in Table 2.
+The Inglewood and Okato landfills, where cleanfill and/or green waste is still being discharged are monitored annually, while the closed Marfell site is monitored biennially.